BOYA1999/Conformal-risk-control-reveals-protocol-dependent-risk-size-trade-offs/README.md

 The root MIT License covers repository-authored code and documentation.
 External datasets, pretrained models, software, and data-derived aggregate results retain their upstream terms; the relevant notices are kept beside the affected material.
 Raw records, structures, identifiers, weights, and third-party source trees are not redistributed.

-This directory is prepared for local upload.
-It has not been published to a remote repository or archival service.